amauran/project-giskard/Portfolio/README.md

 # Project Giskard - The Portfolio

-This contains the results of my learning process so far:
+## A Robot Framework test with user defined keywords that are executable both with SeleniumLibrary and Browser library.

+### The portfolio contains:

-* The final order handling robot test for the Happy Robot shop (WordPress and WooCommerce)
+* A robot test for the *Happy Robot Shop* (WordPress and WooCommerce) that includes:
   - the customer making an order
   - the manager editing order
   - the customer checking edited order
   - the manager deleting order

-* The resources:
-  - user defined keyword wrappers for Selenium and Browser libraries
+* User defined keyword wrappers for Selenium and Browser libraries:
+  - each have the same user defined keywords, built based on the SeleniumLibrary and Browser library keywords
+  - interchangeable, only one variable needs to be changed to switch from one to another

-  - user defined keywords for customer and shop manager
+* User defined keywords for customer and shop manager actions
-  - the locators and variables used, in yaml files (The password file is only a template, the real one is in gitignore.)
+  - created using the wrapper keywords, so they work with either SeleniumLibrary or Browser library

+* The .yaml variables files used
+  - *locators.yaml*
+      - contains variables used to locate things via selectors
+      - this helps reduce clutter in the keywords and the actual test code
+  - *product-names.yaml*
+      - the products in the shop, both searchable names and url endings
+  - *variables.yaml*
+      - contains environment settings for the wrapper and browser used
+  - *passwords_template.yaml*
+      - a template file for passwords needed to login as a customer, a manager, or an admin

+## To choose which web testing library to use

+You only need to change one variable!

+Edit the *Resources/Environment/variables.yaml* file, and set the wrapper to either **'selenium'** for SeleniumLibrary or **'browser'** for Browser library.

 ## To run the test

-To choose which web testing library to use, edit the Resources/Environment/variables.yaml file, and set the wrapper to either 'selenium' for SeleniumLibrary or 'browser' for Browser library.

-Note: Browser library will run the test headless unless told otherwise.
-Edit the 'Open New Browser Window' keyword in the browser_wrapper.resource file to change that.
-(The option is already there, it has just been commented out.)

-Edit the same file to choose the browser (I have only tested things with Chrome.)

 #### To run the test using default logging:
 `robot Order_handling_test.robot`